The Arizona Dance Coalition has directors serving in Northern, Central and Southern Arizona

 Krystyna enjoys working on behalf of the statewide dance community in Arizona through ADC as treasurer and as editor/designer of the Arizona Dance e-Star monthly e-publication.
 Send your news to gro.noitilaoCecnaDzAnull@anytsyrK for possible inclusion.
 She is also treasurer of the Tucson Jazz Music Foundation which provides scholarships to middle and high school age students in Southern Arizona.

 In addition to her nonprofit work, Krystyna supports the Salsa and Lindy Hop “social dance scenes” and has been studying Danzón (Cuban/Mexican) and Rueda de Casino with the University of Arizona Ritmos Latinos Dance Club – a Cuban style of dance similar to Salsa, and performed in a circle with a “caller.”
-She continues to pursue learning at Pima Community College (PCC) where she mastered her digital arts skills, learned all about anatomy and physiology, and now sings in their choir.
-When possible, she enrolls in a dance class.
+She continues to pursue learning at Pima Community College (PCC) where she mastered her digital arts skills and learned all about anatomy and physiology.
 Her favorite semester-end event is introducing her PCC ballroom and salsa students to the Tucson social dance scene!

 Dancing continues to be Krystyna’s #1 choice for pleasure, for staying in shape, and for staying young!